Skip to content

 Prerequisites

-- PHP 7.4+ with required extensions on the admin server
+• PHP 8.2 or newer with the required extensions on the admin server

 Architecture Overview